Your ward councillors are:

 - contacting your ward councillors

-- contacting your Community Involvement Officer by phone or email and requesting to join the email list for regular updates on news and events
+- contacting your Community Involvement Officer asking to join the email list for updates on news and events

 Residents' Associations in Micklegate Ward are: